RedskyAtech/sab-G/README.md

 ## App Functionality
 With SABG app you can buy all your fresh vegetables, fruits  - with touch of your fingertips.
-1.login with gmail
+1. login with gmail
-2.Location tracking
+2. Location tracking
-3.Admin can add categories  of product
+3. Admin can add categories  of product